MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 Take a look at [this location](/dynamics/s-e/gp/tugp2018_391) to find out the tax changes included in each update and to download the update.
 All instructions for downloading and installing the tax updates also are provided here.

-### Knowledge Base

-[https://mbs.microsoft.com/knowledgebase/search.aspx](https://mbs.microsoft.com/knowledgebase/search.aspx) provides you with instant access to the same database our support engineers use.
-You can find answers to common questions, along with technical tips and performance recommendations.

 ### eSupport